 Essentially a raised hatchback version of the CLA sedan, the GLA performed better in our tests than its sibling.
 It got 26 mpg overall from the 2.0-liter turbo four-cylinder.
-But the seven-speed dual-clutch automatic is unrefined, and power delivery is not even.
+But the seven-speed dual-clutch automatic is unrefined, and power delivery is uneven.
 This makes the GLA feel lethargic at first, then power comes on abruptly.
 Handling is nimble, but the ride is stiff and the cabin is loud.
 Visibility, particularly to the rear, is poor, and headroom is snug.
-Safety features include a forward-collision mitigation system.
-Automatic emergency braking and blind-spot monitoring are optional.
-A front-drive version and a high-performance 375-hp GLA45 are available.
-The infotainment system has become more complicated, but it is now compatible with Android Auto and Apple CarPlay.
+Available safety features include forward-collision warning, automatic emergency braking, and blind-spot warning.
+A front-wheel-drive version and a high-performance 375-hp GLA45 are available.
+The infotainment system is complicated and takes time to master but now features compatibility with Android Auto and Apple CarPlay.